Over the last few years, I've developed a framework for understanding confidence challenges and what to do about them.

 - Self Worth: Understanding - and truly feeling - that you are worthy of love and belonging, just as you are.

-- Connection with Others: We need to feel connected to others, and accepted by them, to feel safe.
+- Relationships: We need to feel connected to others, and accepted by them, to feel safe.
 This can happen with individuals (what I call your "soul family"), or at the level of a community.
 Either way, it's important that you both give and receive help (or know you can).

-- Spirituality: This is connecting with something bigger than yourself.
+- Meaning: This is connecting with something bigger than yourself.
 It's not necessarily about religion, but it can be.

 I hope that this introduction has helped point you in the right direction!
 I'd love your feedback.